Go to the homepage

 Setup

-Replace the placeholders marked with <> with your own data.
+Replace the placeholder namespace values with with your own data.

-• <SITE_COLLECTION_NAME> = your Site Collection Name
+• Project.<SITE_COLLECTION_NAME> = your Site Collection Name

-• <SITE_NAME> = your Site name
+• Project.<SITE_NAME> = your Site name

 You can include several sites and site collections as needed.